Bioprocess

-The DO pill is dropped into the shake flask which is then mounted on top of the MPS in the shaker.
+The DO Sensor is dropped into the shake flask which is then mounted on top of the MPS in the shaker.
 The pill is coated with a luminescent dye capable of detecting changes in dissolved oxygen (DO).

 The sensor emits a red light (orange-red at a wavelength of 610-630 nm), exciting the chemosensors which show luminescence in the near-infrared region (NIR, 760-790 nm).
 Depending on the level of DO present in the solution, the amount of luminescence changes.